Law School to Investment Banking: How to Trade One Dungeon for a Shinier, More Exciting Dungeon

 - Do you know accounting, finance, and Excel?
 Can you do quick mental math?

-- Can you discuss the financial details of deals you worked on in law, such as EBITDA multiples, credit stats and ratios, and premiums paid vs. synergies?
+- Can you discuss the financial details of deals you worked on in law, such as EBITDA multiples, credit stats and ratios, and premiums paid vs. cost synergies (or all synergies)?